-Priority Financial Aid Processing for Fall 2014 semester is July 30.
-If you financial aid forms are not complete by this date, students should be prepared to pay their tuition and fees by the payment deadline to maintain their class schedules.
+Priority Financial Aid Processing and Verification for Fall 2015 semester is July 1, 2015 to allow for timely processing.
+If financial aid forms are not complete by this date, students should be prepared to pay their tuition and fees by the payment deadline to maintain their class schedules.
+Additionally, failure to submit documents by this date could result in loss of Tennessee Promise funds for applicable students.

-Fall 2014 Part of Term Awards Posted Disbursements Available No Later Than
+Fall 2015 Part of Term Awards Posted Disbursements Available No Later Than

 Full Term September 8 September 22

+Ten Week October 10 October 24

 1st 5 weeks September 8 September 22

 1st 7 weeks September 8 September 22

 2nd 5 weeks October 10 October 24

 2nd 7 weeks October 28 November 11

 3rd 5 weeks November 17 December 1

 Posting and disbursement dates are contingent on faculty confirming enrollment by verifying student participation in a class prior to census date.
-Students must attend on the first day of class in order to receive disbursements according to this schedule.
+Students must attend/participate on the first day of class in order to receive disbursements according to this schedule.